openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 CPU inference will infer an input or multiple inputs in parallel on multiple logical processors.

 User can use the following properties to limit available CPU resource for model inference.
-If the platform or operating system can support this behavior, OpenVINO Runtime will perform multi-threading scheduling based on limited available CPU ../../../about-openvino/additional-resources.
+If the platform or operating system can support this behavior, OpenVINO Runtime will perform multi-threading scheduling based on limited available CPU.

 - ``ov::inference_num_threads`` limits number of logical processors used for CPU inference.
   If the number set by the user is greater than the number of logical processors on the platform, multi-threading scheduler only uses the platform number for CPU inference.